Savaiʻi

-Savaiʻi is the largest (area 1,694 km2) and highest (Mt Silisili at 1,858 m) island both in Samoa and in the Samoan Islands chain.
+Savaiʻi is the largest and highest island both in Samoa and in the Samoan Islands chain.
 The island is also the sixth largest in Polynesia, behind the three main islands of New Zealand and the Hawaiian Islands of Hawaii and Maui.
+While it is larger than the second main island, Upolu, it is significantly less populated.

 Samoans sometimes refer to the island of Savaiʻi as Salafai: This is its classical Samoan name, and is used in formal oratory and prose.
 The island is home to 43,958 people (2016 census), and they make up 24% of the population of Samoa.

-The island’s only township and ferry terminal is called Salelologa.
+The island's only township and ferry terminal is called Salelologa.
 It is the main point of entry to the island, and is situated at the east end of Savaiʻi.
 A tar sealed road serves as the single main highway, connecting most of the villages.
 Local bus routes also operate, reaching most settlements.